- MA Fine Art (Photography)

-Your progress is evaluated by formative assessment (throughout the course) and summative assessment (at the end of each trimester), through a mixture of methods including exhibitions, verbal/visual presentations, research folders/blogs and written assignments.
+Your progress is evaluated throughout the course and at the end of each trimester through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.

 You’ll learn through lectures, talks, taught sessions, individual and group tutorials, and studio critiques and seminars.
 Visiting lecturers and seminars with external professionals and internationally renowned designers and artists will help you determine where your current practice sits within the industry.

 Our collaborative structure also means that you’ll learn from each other – for instance, photography students might engage in debates with painting or curatorial students.

 Technical Demonstrators, who manage our workshop facilities, provide teaching and support across a wide range of and subject specialisms.
 Your learning is also supported by specialist librarians.